 About Property Boundaries

-This information is intended to assist you in locating your property lines.
+PLEASE NOTE: This information is intended to assist you in locating your property lines.
 All information is general in nature and should not be considered as legal advice or a substitute for a survey.
 A property line dispute is a legal issue between property owners.
-The City can assist you in providing information with your property lines adjacent to City property, easements and right of ways.
+The City can assist you in providing information with your property lines adjacent to City property, easements and rights of way.
 The City does not resolve private property issues.
 Contact a Registered Maryland Land Surveyor for professional assistance in locating your property line and/or an attorney for legal advice.

-When buying a home in Maryland, part of the process includes receiving a house location survey which will contain information regarding the boundary lines of your property.
-Finding physical evidence of your property lines can be difficult but with the help of a registered land surveyor, who can use specialized equipment, locating the property markers can be done easily and accurately.
+When buying a home in Maryland, part of the process includes receiving a house location survey that will contain information regarding the boundary lines of your property.
+Physical evidence of your property lines can be difficult to find, but with the help of a registered land surveyor, who can use specialized equipment, locating the property markers can be done easily and accurately.

 City or Park Property

-Properties that border City property, parks, right-of-ways, easements or other government land can present a challenge in determining your property boundary.
-It is not acceptable for a homeowner to extend fences, build structures or encroach upon adjacent undeveloped park land or right of ways.
-This can lead to serious consequences to the homeowner including fines, cost for removal of the structure(s) and lawsuits.
-Park boundary surveys are available, upon request, through the Parks and Open Space Division.
-Please call 240-314-8704 for more information.
+Properties that border city property, parks, rights of way, easements or other government land can present a challenge in determining your property boundary.
+It is not acceptable for a homeowner to extend fences, build structures or encroach upon adjacent undeveloped park land or rights of way.
+This can lead to serious consequences to the homeowner, including fines, cost for removal of the structure(s) and lawsuits.
+Park boundary surveys are available, upon request, by contacting the Recreation and Parks Department at 240-314-8704.

-City right-of-ways (ROW) typically refers to the common boundary of your front and / or side yard that borders a City street.
-The City is responsible for the sidewalks, utilities and street trees that fall within this right-of-way area.
-Right-of-ways are typically standard widths ( 40' 50', 60', etc.) with 50' being most common in a residential neighborhood.
+City right of way (ROW) typically refers to the common boundary of your property line with a public street or alley.
+The city is responsible for the roads, sidewalks, utilities, street trees, etc. that fall within this right of way area.
+Rights of way are typically standard widths (40, 50, 60 feet, etc.) with 50 feet being most common for residential neighborhoods in Rockville.